 When Ajna chakra is balanced, we see things as they are.
 We can step back and examine more than just the objects in front of us; we might step back to take in the full room and explore each item’s relationship.
 When Ajna chakra is out of balance, we live in Maya, the illusion, and can be disconnected from the truth.
 This chakra asks us to deepen our understanding and acceptance for the world precisely as it is, so we might see how we belong and interact within the world around us.

 This week on the podcast, we discussed the third-eye center, Ajna, and its themes, blockages, and imbalances.
 We also discussed how we might connect to inner wisdom and intuition and explored Patanjali’s Sutra 11.6 in terms of falsely identifying with the ego over our truth.
-Read the highlights below, or get the full episode on Practice with Clara or Spotify.
+Read the highlights below, or get the full episode on Spotify.

 Ajna Themes, Blockages, and Imbalances